droppedbars/Brand-Marker/readme.txt

 == Changelog ==

+= 0.4.5 =
+* Minor bug fix, selected tags were occuring in HTML text when they shouldn't
+* Tested with 3.8.1 multisite

 = 0.4.4 =
 * Add flexible number of brands
 * Support for WordPress 3.5 and up (also tested on PHP 5.2.17)